Nacre

 New York School of the Arts, NYC

-Nacre: Eighth in a Series of Nine was exhibited in the 2024 Sculpture Exhibition at the New York School of the Arts and HUB Galleries from rom April 1 – May 2, 2025
+Nacre: Eighth in a Series of Nine was exhibited in the 2024 Sculpture Exhibition at the New York School of the Arts and HUB Galleries from April 1 to May 2, 2025.

 Previous